 Prevents a document or section from being edited through the standard PageSeeder user interface.
 This is especially useful for content that is being maintained externally but integrated with PageSeeder content for publishing.
 An example of this class of content are comments that are maintained in source code.

-Is an ISO standard with powerful validation capabilities and configurable error messages.
+An ISO standard with powerful validation capabilities and configurable error messages.
 Further information about the standard is available via the Schematron Wikipedia page.
-See XSD files.
+Also see XSD files.

 Built on the Apache Lucene technology, PageSeeder offers end users and developers several interfaces to find and retrieve content using the search capability.